 The speaker is waiting for something to happen, just like the dragon.
 A reader can assume that these emotions are those which inspired the title, ‘Waking Early Sunday Morning.’

 The speaker begins this section by stating that he wants to feel “Fierce” in his mind.
-He has left his home, at least in spirit if not body, and traveled down to the docks.
-It is here, in a setting which is mundane in the extreme to the narrator, that he sees “business as usual.”
+He has left his home, at least in spirit if not the body, and traveled down to the docks.
+It is here, in a setting that is mundane in the extreme to the narrator, that he sees “business as usual.”